Two men reviewing construction industry accounting documents on a tablet at a construction site

 To avoid delay and stay organized, designate one location to keep all contracts and change orders.
 Also, keep a log of both to reconcile them to the WIP schedule.
 This type of planning can lead to less confusion during the audit and keep your team properly recognizing revenue year-round.

-Inspect the WIP Schedule With Your Project Managers
+Inspect the WIP Schedule With Project Managers

 The auditor will be interested in changes in the gross profit of the company and the profitability of individual jobs, especially if there has been a significant increase or decrease.
 To ensure the WIP schedule is accurate, reach out to your project managers to review the WIP schedule.
 Your project managers are in the field and have frequent communications with the owner of the job.
 Their project-specific knowledge is vital to determine the percent completion of each job accurately.
 If there are considerable changes in estimated costs, these will need to be amended to provide proper revenue recognition